EMF Power Lines & Safe Distance for Protection – What is Wrong with this Picture?

 Then this sort of pseudo-scientific mythology gets incorporated into the bylaws of how EMF works (such as proliferating on the Internet) and only dilutes the cause of actual knowledge by displacing it with misdirected garbage which is worse than useless.

 I have sat in on numerous high level PhD thesis defenses and if the presenter had used a slide like this, I guarantee they would be discredited on the spot for the aforementioned reasons.
 But without peer review or challenge, there are some who think they can become an authority on a complex subject merely by skimming some articles found online.
+Others have either exhibit a high level of what is called: “selection bias” in statistics, and / or they may have financial incentives to scare people into buying products.

 A phrase found in Nature (one of the most highly respected scientific journals known) in 1885, page 74 Nov 26, 1885 exemplifies this phenomena: